-Selan is committed to making investments in technology and drilling in a phased manner.
+The Company has made ongoing efforts to strengthen its management team.
+Selan is also committed to making investments in technology and drilling as necessary.
 The Company is actively pursuing various reservoir engineering and production engineering technologies across the globe in an effort to find the most appropriate completions for the new wells being drilled.
 These can add to the production / life cycle of the wells and help the Company in achieving its volume growth objectives in the coming years.